 Donna is a very prominent first name for women (#17 out of 4276, Top 1%) and also a very prominent last name for all people (#33876 out of 150436, Top 23%).
 (2000 U.S. Demographics)

 Presented below is the birth name popularity of Donna for girls.
 Donna reached its top position of #8 in the U.S. during the years 1960-1969, but is not listed at the moment.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)

 Below is a graphed analysis of the usage of Donna and corresponding names.
 Dona, Donita, Donnie, Ladonna and Madonna are the popular related forms of Donna appearing in the Top 1000.
-These girl names were at the top of its popularity during the years 1930-1939 and has become significantly less popular since, with versions such as Donita, Donna, Donnie, Ladonna and Madonna falling out of fashion.
-(Top 1000 Baby Names Statistics, 2014)
+These girl names were at the top of their popularity during the years 1930-1939 (usage of 0.4605%) and have become significantly less popular since, with versions such as Donita, Donna, Donnie, Ladonna and Madonna falling out of fashion.
+(2014 Birth Statistics)